Using AI to improve the human experience

 Known Issues

-• No QA integrated in software [referencing anthropic for more on this]
+- No QA integrated in software [referencing Anthropic’s article on AI evals for more on this]

 Things I learned the hard way